hoseasmeliala/Jingga-Kopi-SQL-Analysis-Project/README.md

 > **Database Design → Data Import → Data Validation → SQL Analysis → Business Insights → Recommendations**

 The analysis focuses on understanding sales performance, product demand, customer value, city-level performance, revenue efficiency, and potential market opportunities.
+Market potential is treated as a theoretical estimate based on the assumptions documented in the project.

 ### Dataset at a Glance